 The standard sign-up bonus for the Chase Ink Preferred is 80,000 points after you spend $5,000 on purchases in the first 3 months from account opening.
 This is one of the most valuable credit card sign-up bonuses available.

-Other Chase Ink cards have high offers of 50,000 points and both the Sapphire Reserve and the Sapphire Preferred cards offer 50,000 point offers as well.
+Other Chase Ink cards have high offers of 50,000 points and the Sapphire Reserve offers a 50,000 point offer as well.
 So this is a significant increase from those offers.

 What can you do with 80,000 points?